If you’ve run across a problem, please, drop us a line and we’ll try to sort it out for you! Read on for some tips and

 Sharing audio is a lot easier than it used to be, as many cloud services are available.
 After tapping the export button, simply pick “Save To…” and select the service you require.
 You must have the service’s app installed on your device first!
 If the app is installed but it doesn’t appear in the list, tap “More…” and you should be able to enable it.

 If you want to transfer audio to a computer over a USB or Lightning cable, pick “Save To…” and then pick your device from the list.
 You can then use the App File Sharing feature of iTunes to copy the files to your computer.
 Apple explain on their website how to find File Sharing in iTunes.

 You can also transfer audio in to Hokusai this way.
 Any files you add to Hokusai in this way, will appear in Hokusai’s “Import” panel.
 From the Import panel, you can also access your Music Library, or (by tapping “Services…”) other cloud services.

 You can remove files from the Import panel by swiping across them with your finger and picking Delete.
-Note that you cannot “undo” deleting files!
+But, note that you cannot “undo” deleting files, so be careful!

 Retronyms AudioCopy/AudioPaste (which allows you to copy audio in one app, and paste it into another) is available in Hokusai as part of the Pro Pack.
 Something to be aware of, though, is that you need to ask Hokusai to use it – the standard copy/paste tools use Hokusai’s built-in pasteboard, rather than the shared AudioCopy/AudioPaste one.